scality/Zenko/docs/docsource/operation/Introduction/supported_clouds+services.rst

 Supported Clouds and Services
 =============================

-Zenko replicates and manages data from one or many sources to one or many destinations.
+XDM replicates and manages data from one or many sources to one or many destinations.
 Sources can be clouds or services, and targets can be of several types of cloud backend.

 Supported Sources
 -----------------

-Zenko supports multiple-cloud storage operations natively using the Amazon Simple Storage Service (S3) protocol.
+XDM supports multiple-cloud storage operations natively using the Amazon Simple Storage Service (S3) protocol.
 It can handle data from many S3-compatible sources, as well as from servers using supported protocols.
-Zenko can also operate natively using Microsoft Azure Blob Storage as a front end.
+XDM can also operate natively using Microsoft Azure Blob Storage as a front end.
 Operation is analogous to S3-based interactions, but as of release 1.2, feature parity has not been attained.

-The following Amazon S3-based clouds have been tested as Zenko-compatible
+The following Amazon S3-based clouds have been tested as XDM-compatible
 sources:

 *  Amazon Simple Storage Service